 When we want to lower our housing expenses we do some house sitting.
 We “get local” in every country where we live and pay the neighborhood pricing.
-There are all sorts of things one can do to maintain flexibility in life.
+There are all sorts of things you can do to maintain flexibility in your retirement, at any age.

 It’s a good reminder to realize that there will always be ups and downs, years of market volatility, family issues, and unforeseen financial outlays.